galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >    > <comment-title> Quality Control </comment-title>
 >    >
->    > We do a second quality control similar to the first one to check the quality of our sequences after cleaning them.
+>    > We do a second quality control similar to the first one to check the quality of the sequences after cleaning them.
 >    {: .comment}
 >
 > **2.Quality Control with FASTQC and MultiQC**